Setnr/Fiesta-Online-Developer-Tool/README.md

 ### Map-Creator Submodule

 - **Map Generation**: Generate new maps using algorithms like Perlin, Worley, or DiamondSquare.
 Customize parameters to create endless map variations.
 The generated maps can be instantly edited with all other tools, but need to be added to the .shn files manually.
-Apply erosion to smooth the entire map.
+Apply erosion to smooth the entire map and create Shadows for the VertexColors.

 ### General Features